Lake Management Plan Update

 By: Louise Lisac

 I have lived on the lake since late 2011.
 That’s almost 12 years of watching and learning how our lake responds to seasons, to weather; from winter to summer and from sunshine to rainstorms.
-Read more
+The beauty of the lake and the ugliness of the lake have been seen from my vantage point.
+I had never spent a large part of my life near the water until I moved to the Shores.
+I Read more

 Read More